On Inflation and Reheating Features in the Higgs-$R^2$ Model: Preheating in The Quadratic Regime

-Before we proceed, if the enhanced decay rate at the end of the quadratic regime is taken into account, which is $\Gamma_{eff}$ (see Eq. \eqref{decays}), we can compare its result to the Hubble parameter $H$ during the same period.
-By using the relation
+Before we proceed, if the enhanced decay rate at the end of the quadratic regime is taken into account, which is $\Gamma_\text{eff}$ (see Eq. \eqref{decays}), we can compare its result to the Hubble parameter $H$ during the same period.
+The end of preheating can be evaluated by using the relation $\Gamma_\text{eff}\gtrsim H$.
+The Hubble parameter can be obtained by using the relation